Salt Lake Community College: Jordan Campus (2001)

 Located at 3491 West 9000 South in West Jordan, the Jordan Campus is SLCC's third full-service campus.
 It houses a library, food court, financial aid, a dental clinic for the dental hygienist program, academic advising offices, and Cate Field (where the SLCC baseball team plays its home games).

 The nursing program opened at the campus by 2007 in a five-story Health Science building.
 A UTA TRAX station is planned near the college.
 Other non-college buildings on the campus include the Jordan School District applied technology center, Itineris Charter School built by Bill Gates, and an LDS Institute of Religion.

 Miller Campus (2001)

-The Miller Campus, opened in 2001, was donated to SLCC by Larry H. Miller, the late owner of the Utah Jazz and the Salt Lake Bees.
-It is home to SLCC’s Culinary Institute, and Continuing Education programs such as legal secretary, digital media technology, real estate appraisal and public safety/criminal justice.
+Located at 9750 South 300 West in Sandy and opened in 2001, the Miller Campus was donated to SLCC by Larry H. Miller, the late owner of the Utah Jazz and the Salt Lake Bees.
+It is home to SLCC's Culinary Institute, and Continuing Education programs such as legal secretary, digital media technology, real estate appraisal and public safety/criminal justice.
 The Miller Business Resource Center offers four corporate training programs and The Miller Business Innovation Center helps startup companies with operational and educational services.
 Training facilities for the Utah Department of Public Safety (DPS) on the campus include: Highway Patrol training, DPS development education center, the Utah POST (Peace Officer Standards and Training) academy, and the Department of Corrections training academy.